-A missing historian.
-A village with a secret.
-Can a courageous geologist use her skills to foil a sinister plot?
+A historian goes missing after stumbling upon a Nazi conspiracy.
+Can a courageous geologist use her skills to foil their sinister plot?

 Start reading this fast-paced semi-finalist from the 2018 Adventure Writers’ Competition.

-It's 1988.
-Geologist Sam Harris loves getting her hands dirty.
-So when she learns that her friend Alfredo has gone missing in Sierramar, she gives her personal life some much needed space and hops on the next plane.
-But she never expected to be following the clues to a devious Nazi plot nearly fifty years after World War II …
+It’s 1988.
+Geologist Sam Harris needs an escape.
+When she learns that her friend, historian Alfredo Vargas, has gone missing in Sierramar, she gives her personal life some much needed space and takes the next plane there.
+But she never expected to be following the trail of a devious Nazi plot nearly 50 years after World War II …

-Deep in a remote mountain setting, Sam must uncover the village’s dark history.
-If she fails to reach her friend in time, the Nazi survivors will ensure Alfredo’s permanent silence.
+Hidden in a remote mountain setting, the village’s dark history has remained a secret.
+If Sam fails to uncover it in time, the Nazis will ensure Alfredo’s permanent silence.
 Can Sam blow the lid on the conspiracy before the Third Reich makes a devastating return?

 Hitler's Finger is the second book in the riveting Sam Harris Adventure series.
 If you like gutsy heroines, complex twists and turns, and heart-pounding action, then you'll love PJ Skinner's thrilling novel.

-Buy Hitler's Finger to bring a modern-day Nazi conspiracy to justice today!
+Buy Hitler's Finger to take down some modern-day Nazis today!

 The second book in the Sam Harris Series sees the return of our heroine Sam Harris to Sierramar to help her friend Gloria track down her boyfriend, the historian, Alfredo Vargas.